 The Trust will pay a portion of the board and lodging costs directly to the place of residence.
 The balance of the bill is the responsibility of the Artist.
 Please note that the Trust will not always pay an entire bill and Artists will often be expected to contribute towards the costs.

-For 2018 the grant is set at a maximum of £80.00 per Artist per day.
-Details for future years will be announced.
+The grant is currently set at a maximum of £80.00 per Artist per day.
 No VAT will be added to that sum, and if the place of residence charges VAT, the grant remains at a maximum of £80.00 per day towards the total bill.

 If the intended place of residence is outside the UK, and this results in bank charges being incurred by the Trust for the transfer of funds, these charges will be deducted from the Grant.
 Recipients should themselves inform the place of residence that the money will be transferred from the UK, because further bank charges may also be incurred by that place of residence.